ghackebeil/pybnb/doc/getting_started/index.rst

 starting on line 13, it is safe to assume that the six highlighted problem methods between line 13 and line 25 will be called in the relative order shown.
-The conditions under a subset of the methods will be called are briefly discussed
+The conditions under which these methods will be called are briefly discussed
 below:

  - **<conditional_1>** (line 15): This condition is met when